COVID-19 pandemic in Guernsey: Sport

-The impact of the pandemic has significantly affected sport on the island.
+The impact of the pandemic significantly affected sport on the island.
 Event cancellations include the Guernsey Marathon and the Muratti Vase semi-final.
 Guernsey F.C.'s season was cut short when all remaining 2019–20 Isthmian League fixtures were cancelled and the season voided, while the Guernsey Raiders, who led the London & South East Premier when the division was ended prematurely due to the pandemic, were granted promotion to National League 2 South for the following season.
 The 2020 edition of the Siam Cup—the annual rugby contest between Guernsey and Jersey and the second-oldest rugby trophy in existence—would be played in May 2021.

 Transportation

 On 21 March 2020 it was announced that, following directives from the States of Guernsey, no boats were permitted to land on Herm from outside the Bailiwick until at least the end of April 2020.

 On 23 March 2020 Sark Shipping suspended all passenger boats to Sark from St. Peter Port.
 After Sark residents had the opportunity to be repatriated on about a dozen repatriation sailings, it was announced that from 30 March 2021 just three freight-only services a week would be operated to Sark.

 On 18 March, local airline Blue Islands offered citizens repatriation flights before the islands passed the isolation deadline; two days later, on 20 March, the airline announced it was stopping all flights out of Guernsey due to lack of demand.

 On 19 March, local airline Aurigny announced changes to its scheduling which included a reduction in services between some destinations and a suspension of other routes entirely, initially planned to run until 19 April.
 The airline said the aim of the reduced schedule was to "reduce costs in this unprecedented period of low demand" and said they hoped to return to their regular schedule for summer.
 On 25 March, Aurigny announced a severely reduced schedule available only to customers with an essential reason for travelling.

 On 3 April, Aurigny announced it would be suspending all flights to and from Gatwick Airport from 6 April until the end of May.
 This was extended on 15 May until the end of August, with suspensions on flights to all destinations other than an emergency route to Southampton.

 On 10 April, it was reported that Guernsey Airport would no longer open on Saturdays until the end of May 2020.

 On 12 May Condor Ferries announced that there would be no passenger ferries until at least 12 June.

 On 25 June it was announced that an "air-bridge" would open in July to allow travel between the Isle of Man and Guernsey without quarantine restrictions.